mhgqwer3/wordpress-kubernetes-deployment/README.md

 # WordPress + MySQL Kubernetes Deployment

-This project contains Kubernetes manifests for deploying a WordPress application with MySQL database using ClusterIP services.
+This project contains Kubernetes manifests for deploying a WordPress application with MySQL database using LoadBalancer services for external access.

 ## Architecture Overview